munificent/craftinginterpreters/book/optimization.md

 ^code nil-val (2 before, 1 after)

-We simply bitwise or the quiet NaN bits and the type tag, and then do a little cast dance to teach the C compiler what we want those bits to mean.
+We simply bitwise <span class="small-caps">OR</span> the quiet NaN bits and the type tag, and then do a little cast dance to teach the C compiler what we want those bits to mean.

 Since `nil` has only a single bit representation, we can use equality on uint64_t to see if a Value is `nil`.